 2. Check for content writing samples

-Inspect your prospective hire’s website for a portfolio or ask them directly for previous work samples.
+Inspect your prospective hire’s website for a portfolio or ask them directly for previous work samples when inquiring about Saas content outsourcing services.
 These are verifiable proof of a contractor’s or agency’s ability to produce top-quality content.
 Experienced content service providers should be happy to give them to you, especially if they’re confident in the quality of their work.

 Be sure to request and compare multiple samples.
 If they’re inconsistent, you could give them a chance to explain the discrepancies or take your business elsewhere.